haberdashPI/vscode-master-key/notes.md

 - binding validation checks that there aren't non-modifier bindings that capture input outside of the text editor
+  OR
+  all non-modifier keys (k or shift+k) get a condition added to them so they don't mess up input boxes ???

 quick win: store clipboard to a register